March 2022 Recipes

 • Add cold water a few drops at time until moistened enough to hold together in a ball

-• Wrap in plastic and chill in fridge for 15-30 minutes
+• Wrap in plastic and chill in frig. for 15-30 mins

 • Take more than half for the under crust and roll out and fit into 9” pie pan